danlok10/RealTimeWeatherMod-EN/README.md

 ### TO-DO
 > 🗒️ Improve and stabilize the mod for OpenWeather API usage.
 >
-> ☀️ Fix dynamic sunset and sunrise, currently off.
+> ⚠️ Fix critical crashing bug

 ## 📦 Installation